FAQs

 Telephone: 020 7291 3350

-If your complaint falls within the remit of the Data & Marketing Association’s (DMA) Code, then the Secretariat of the Commission will contact the subject of your complaint setting out the grounds on which it has been made, attaching the correspondence you have sent and requesting a response.
+If your complaint falls within the remit of the Data & Marketing Association’s (DMA) Code, then we will contact the subject of your complaint setting out the grounds on which it has been made, attaching the correspondence you have sent and requesting a response.
 In instances where a company does not respond or where the Secretariat considers that the complaint warrants a formal investigation, the case will be presented to the Board of Commissioners for adjudication.
-Further details of the complaints procedure may be found on the adjudications page.
+Further details of the complaint process can be found here.

 The DMA is the UK’s trade association for the data and marketing industry.
 Its vision is a data & marketing industry where every organisation takes a ‘customer-first’ approach.
 As the voice of the data & marketing industry, its responsibility is to prove the responsible and innovative use of data in marketing drives business growth.
 It sets the standards for the good of marketers, and most importantly, customers.